La Familia Counseling Center, Inc.

 2. When mom entered the Birth and Beyond Program services at La Familia Counseling Center she was stressed and struggling with her children.
 Her daughter was being bullied at school and also suffered low self-esteem.
 Mom's son was consistently getting reports from school for his bad behavior.
 Since mom has been receiving home visitation services (about two months) she has shown great improvement in her parenting.
 Mom struggled with setting limits, following through with logical consequences, instead of yelling and spanking.
 At only two months into the program, Mom has already expressed that she no longer believes in spanking!
 In fact, she said that the nurturing parenting classes has helped her relationship with her husband.
 Mom said that he was impressed that she does not yell at him or the kids like she used to.
 Mom is learning the value of self-care and empathy.
 Her relationship with her children has also improved.
 Instead of yelling and spanking, MOC has learned to set limits, establish family rules and be consistent with consequences and rewards in the home.
 Having more structure in the home has helped her five-year-old son to behave better in school.
 His teacher commented on his good behavior and told MOC to continue doing whatever she was doing at home because it was helping her son.
 Also, mom's eight-year-old daughter was being bullied at school in part due to her weight.
 After encouraging the daughter to participate in after school programs and clubs, the daughter has garnered healthy friendships with other girls at school.
 She participates in the Sign Language Club and after school homework club and plans to participate in Girl Scouts next summer.
 Most importantly her daughter's self-esteem has improved due to moms praise, nurturing talk and encouragement.
 The daughter is excelling in reading and is now at an advanced reading level according to her teacher.
 MOC looks forward to learning more about how to become a nurturing parent and work more on herself.
 Mom is grateful for the Birth and Beyond Program and services she's receiving in Galt and is spreading the word to other parents that can benefit from the program.

 Children's Mental Health services are provided to Medi-Cal eligible children ages 0-21, providing services in the community at a location convenient for the family.
 Psychiatry services are available to those who need more supportive services.
 There are 280 to 350 children at any given time receiving services.
 Cultural diversity is seen in the staff who provide the beneficial services to the communities served.
-Also, working with the Mental Health program is our Supporting Community Connections which is educating the Latino Community and recognizing signs and symptoms of suicidal tendencies.
+Also, working with the Mental Health program is our Supporting Community Connections program which is educating the Latino Community to recognize signs and symptoms of suicidal tendencies.

 - La Familia has been providing outstanding quality Children's Mental Health services throughout Sacramento County which has resulted in always being in demand, the community members requesting services only to be at La Familia because they "know about the services and we only want La Familia."